DigoqueDigo/DigoqueDigo.github.io/README.md

 ## 🏗️ Build for Production

-Generate the static site for deployment (the compiled files will be output to the _site/ directory).
+Generate the static site for deployment (the compiled files will be output to `_site/`).

 ```
 bundle exec jekyll build